Disclosure: Joyfully Domestic may earn a commission for purchases made after clicking links on this page. View our disclosure policy for details.

 For Third Order Carmelites and for all who feel drawn to this spiritual path, recollection is the doorway to deeper intimacy with God.
 Through fidelity to prayer, simplicity, and quiet love, the soul learns to rest in His indwelling presence.

-A closing Prayer
+A closing Quote

 “O my God, Trinity whom I adore, help me to forget myself entirely that I may dwell in You, still and peaceful as if my soul were already in eternity.”